ostmodern/ost-front-end-code-test/README.md

 - If your solution is responsive
 - If your solution handles API errors (like timeouts or 500s)
-- If your solution needs state management e.g. Redux
 - Unit testing

 ### Submission